MakeSchool-Tutorials/Makestagram-Swift-Part2/P23-Error-Handling/content.md

 All this method does, is create `UIAlertController` to display a popup message.
 The popup doesn't provide the user with specific information about the issue, instead it states: _"Something unexpected happened, sorry for that!"_.

 This isn't an example of great error handling, but it is definitely better than nothing!
-In your own app you want to add such a general error handling method to which you can fall back, if you don't have time to provide code to handle the error specifically.
+In your own app, you will want to add such a general error handling method to which you can fall back, if you don't have time to provide code to handle the error specifically.

 When you add such a generic error handler to your app, you should also log any errors that occur, using some _analytics_ frameworks, such as [Mixpanel](https://mixpanel.com/).
 Logging the error using an analytics framework will make all the error messages that users encounter available to you.
 That will make it easier to fix issues in subsequent releases.

-So how can we use this error handling method in _Makestagram_?
-For _Makestagram_ we won't do any specific error handling, that means we should at least handle all potential errors by calling the `defaultErrorHandler`.
+So how can we use this error handling method in **Makestagram**?
+For **Makestagram**, we won't do any specific error handling, that means we should at least handle all potential errors by calling the `defaultErrorHandler`.

-This means you should find all requests in the _Makestagram_ app that have an `error` parameter and call the `defaultErrorHandler` in case that parameter is not `nil`.
+This means you should find all requests in the **Makestagram** app that have an `error` parameter and call the `defaultErrorHandler` in case that parameter is not `nil`.
 Here's an example of how to extend the `unlikePost` method of `ParseHelper` with generic error handling:

     static func unlikePost(user: PFUser, post: Post) {
       let query = PFQuery(className: ParseLikeClass)
       query.whereKey(ParseLikeFromUser, equalTo: user)
       query.whereKey(ParseLikeToPost, equalTo: post)

-      query.findObjectsInBackgroundWithBlock {
+      query.findObjectsInBackgroundWithBlock { (results: [AnyObject]?, error: NSError?) -> Void in
-        (results: [AnyObject]?, error: NSError?) -> Void in if let error = error {
+        if let error = error {
           ErrorHandling.defaultErrorHandler(error)
         }

         if let results = results as?
 [PFObject] {
           for likes in results {
             likes.deleteInBackgroundWithBlock(nil)
           }
         }
       }
     }

 > [action]
-> Go ahead and improve the _Makestagram_ app by adding this generic error handler to all operations that receive `error` arguments.
+> Go ahead and improve the **Makestagram** app by adding this generic error handler to all operations that receive `error` arguments.

 When you're done, we're going to tackle a second category of errors that we aren't catching currently.
 We are making a few Parse requests where we aren't passing a completion block.
 Here's an example from the `unlikePost` method in the `ParseHelper` class: